Esri/cad-bim-scripts/readme.md

 - [Schedule, Download, and Update Files from BIM 360](Tools/Schedule,%20Download,%20and%20Update%20Files%20from%20BIM%20360)

 ## Requirements
-- ArcGIS Pro version ?+
+- ArcGIS Pro version 3.4+
-- AutoCAD or Civil 3D version ?+
-- Microsoft Visual Studio Code
-- ArcGIS API for Python 2.3.1?+
-- Python 3.9.x? to 3.11.x?? is required to use the ArcGIS API for Python 2.3.1.
-- Jupyter Notebook

 ## Instructions
 1. Download the ArcPy script or Jupyter notebook for your desired tool.
 2. Adjust the code for your data.